[ + link to podcast ]

 And the teacher pointed at the door.
 Again, the class was mostly pleased.
 Michele's gang gloated, while Luisa looked distressed, but the majority were just quietly relieved that the trouble-maker had been shown the exit.

 It was unnecessary to tell him to wait anywhere in particular.
 No hiding-place existed in Base Uno.
-Anybody could always be located in a few minutes.
+Anybody could always be located within a few minutes.

 When he was gone, the class collectively relaxed.
 All except the worried-looking girl, Luisa Alvaro.
 Small and dark-eyed, her black hair in plaits, she seemed, when quiet, to be younger than her age, but older when she talked.